Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Implementation

 \subsection{Other Functionality}

-Besides the implementation of the \gls{API} and the process management system, the \gls{ESG} package provides additional useful functionality for implementation of and interaction with services.
+Besides the implementation of the \gls{API} and the process management system, the \gls{ESG} package provides additional useful functionality for the implementation of and interaction with services.
 Particularly relevant is a generic client that can be used to trigger calls to services from Python source code.
-Furthermore, the package contains building blocks for data models, like e.g. representing a geographic position, which can be used in models of input and output data of services, in order to reduce the effort for implementing these as well as to prevent code redundancy.
-Additionally, useful utility functions are available, like e.g. to parse pandas\footnote{A popular Python library for analysis and manipulation of time series data.} DataFrames from \gls{JSON} data.
+Furthermore, the package contains building blocks for data models, in order to reduce the effort for implementing these as well as to prevent code redundancy, see Section \ref{sec_evaluation_data_model} for further details.
+Additionally, useful utility functions are available, like e.g. to parse pandas\footnote{A popular Python library for analysis and manipulation of time series data.} "DataFrames" from \gls{JSON} data.